-Tectia Client and ConnectSecure support smart cards, USB tokens, and other PKI authentication devices by supporting PKCS #11 and MSCAPI for interfacing with authentication keys.
+Tectia Client supports smart cards, USB tokens, and other PKI authentication devices by supporting PKCS #11 and MSCAPI for interfacing with authentication keys.
 Strong, two-factor authentication overcomes the inherent security issues of password authentication.

 Host-based authentication on Unix